How To Write A Vector In Component Form

 1. Definition:

 A vector in component form is represented as an ordered list of numbers, each corresponding to the projection of the vector onto a specific coordinate axis.
-In a 2D space, a vector v can be written as <vx, vy>, where vx is the x-component and vy is the y-component.
+Practically speaking, in a 2D space, a vector v can be written as <vx, vy>, where vx is the x-component and vy is the y-component.
 Similarly, in 3D space, a vector v is represented as <vx, vy, vz>, where vz is the z-component.

 2. Scientific Foundation: